APCSPrinciples/CreateYourOwnDataVisualization/README.md

    - Changing size so frequently occuring values are larger
    - Creating a bar graph
    - Creating a color grid
-   - Create your own visualization
+   - Create your own visualization, your visualization doesn't have to look like any other.
+Have fun and be creative.

 Samples of Student Work
 -----------------------